pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/LAB_access.md

 ### 2.2 Remote desktop connection

 Open Remote Desktop Client (icon available on the desktop).
-If there is no icon for Remote Desktop Connection on the Desktop, click start, and start typing `mstsc`
+If there is no icon for Remote Desktop Connection on the Desktop, click start, and type `mstsc`

 Click `show options` and type IP address of the jumphost and username.
 Don't forget to specify domain name which is `HYBRIDLAB`.